RoboOmniSim/Robostudio/README.md

 The nerfstudio is too heavy, so we develop a new version based on gsplat and we will release that version shortly.

-This repo is a very early stage version, so there are lot of issues and varibles.
-We have fixed it in our new version.